jxnblk/mdx-deck/README.md

 # The end
 ````

-Add a run script to your `package.json` with the mdx-deck CLI
+Add a run script to your `package.json` with the MDX Deck CLI
 pointing to the `.mdx` file to start the dev server:

 ```json